 Red clover, also known as cow clover and wild clover, is a member of the legume family.
 Red clover is used to treat menopause, menstrual cycle-related breast pain, cancer, respiratory problems, osteoporosis, high cholesterol and prostate enlargement.
 Because red clover contains phytoestrogens, which are estrogen-like natural chemicals, red clover may decrease the efficacy of birth control pills.

-This article, written by Dr. Michele Ross, was originally published on Livestrong.com.
+This article, written by Dr. Michele Ross, was originally published on Livestrong.com and adapted.